 First, you should steam all of the tools and vessels that are going to be used in order to sterilize and then wipe dry with a clean dry piece of fabric.
 This is required to prevent wine molding –fungus can spoil whole wine lots.

 - Wine yeast (optional)

 - Sort out the jostaberries, get rid of the stems, spoiled, unripe, and moldy berries.

 It’s better to do without washing the berries to save wild yeast on the peels as it will start fermentation.
-If you washed the berries, you should add a ferment or store bought wine yeast just to be safe.
+If you washed the berries, you should add store-bought wine yeast just to be safe.

 - Crush the jostaberries with your hands or a wooden rolling pin, making sure that every berry is crushed.

-- Put the resulting paste in a metal container with a wide neck.
+- Put the resulting paste into a container with a wide neck.

 - Dissolve 50% of sugar (600 grams) in water.
 Then pour the resulting syrup into crushed berries, add wine yeast or ferment (if desired).
 Mix.

 - Cover the neck of the container with gauze and tie it to the neck to protect it from insects.
 Leave the must in a dark room at a room temperature of 18-28°C for 4 days.